-Examples include Drum Machine (for individual note splits), Instrument Layer (for stacks), and Multiband FX-2 (for multiband audio processing).
+Examples include Drum Machine (for individual note splits), Instrument Layer (for stacks), Instrument Selector (for cycling notes [via Round-

-Delay.
-Delay line-based processors that operate on their incoming audio signals.

-Examples include various configurations of single tap delay lines (Delay-1 and Delay-2) and multitap delay lines (Delay-4).

-Destruction.
-Distortion and other mangling processors that operate on their incoming audio signals.

-Examples include Bit-8 (a signal degrader) and Distortion.

-Drum.
-Individual drum piece emulators that use incoming note messages to synthesize audio.

-Examples include such electronic drum emulators as E-Kick, E-Snare, and E-Hat.

-Dynamic.
-Processors that operate on their incoming audio signals, based off of those signals' amplitude levels and trends.

-Examples include Compressor, Gate, Peak Limiter, and Transient Control.

-EQ.
-Sets of frequency-specific processors that operate on their incoming audio signals.

-Examples include various configurations of equalizers (such as EQ-5 and EQ-DJ).

-Filter.
-Frequency-specific processors that operate on their incoming audio signals.

-Examples include a multimode Filter unit and a layered Resonator Bank.

-Hardware.
+- robin, Keyswitches, etc.] to various instruments), and Multiband FX-2 (for multiband audio processing). - > Delay.
+Delay line-based processors that operate on their incoming audio signals. - Examples include various configurations of single tap delay lines (Delay-1 and Delay-2) and multitap delay lines (Delay-4). - > Destruction.
+Distortion and other mangling processors that operate on their incoming audio signals. - Examples include Bit-8 (a signal degrader) and Distortion. - Drum.
+Individual drum piece emulators that use incoming note signals to synthesize audio. - Examples include such electronic drum emulators as E-Kick, E-Snare, and E-Hat. - > Dynamic.
+Processors that operate on their incoming audio signals, based off of those signals' amplitude levels and trends. - Examples include Compressor, Gate, Peak Limiter, and Transient Control - > EQ.
+Sets of frequency-specific processors that operate on their incoming audio signals. - Examples include various configurations of equalizers (such as EQ+ and EQ-DJ). - > Filter.
+Frequency-specific processors that operate on their incoming audio signals. - Examples include a multimode Filter unit and a layered Resonator Bank. - > Hardware.
 Interface objects for sending signals and/or messages to devices beyond Bitwig Studio (such as hardware synthesizers and effect units, etc.).
-This can include transmitting and/or receiving audio signals, control voltage (CV) signals, and clock messages.

-Examples include HW Clock Out.
-HW CV Instrument, and HW FX.

-Keyboard.
-Keyboard instrument emulators that use incoming note messages to synthesize audio.

-Examples include Organ.
+This can include transmitting and/or receiving audio signals, control voltage (CV) signals, and clock messages. - Examples include HW Clock Out, HW CV Instrument, and HW FX. - > Keyboard.
+Keyboard instrument emulators that use incoming note signals to synthesize audio. - Examples include Organ. - > MIDI.

-MIDI.
 Transmitters for sending various MIDI messages via the track's device chain.
 This is useful for sending messages to plug-ins or to external hardware (when used in conjunction with Bitwig's hardware devices).